vwt-digital/odh-arcgis-int/functions/push-to-arcgis/README.md

     latitude: "The (nested) data field within the incoming message containing the latitude coordinate (format: 'field/sub-field/sub-sub-field')"
   fields: "The field mapping for the transformation of an incoming message towards an ArcGIS object" # See 'field mapping'
   id_field: "The (nested) identifier field for each object (format: 'field/sub-field/sub-sub-field')"
+  layer_field: "The (nested) layer identifier field for each object (format: 'field/sub-field/sub-sub-field').
+When empty, default layer is 0"
 ~~~

 ### ArcGIS authentication